nwthomas/dotfiles/llm/RULES.md

 # Coding Rules and Best Practices

-This document outlines the coding standards, best practices, and guidelines for maintaining and contributing to this dotfiles repository.
+This document outlines the coding standards, best practices, and guidelines for maintaining and contributing code to any repository you work in.

 ## General Principles